webix-hub/docs/data/desktop/show_switching.md

 Common Functions to Switch Between Views
 ===================

-When switching views programmatically, you can refer either to the cells and view in them or to the [switching controls](desktop/tabbar_switching.md).
+When switching views with the help of API, you can refer either to the cells and view in them or to the [switching controls](desktop/tabbar_switching.md).

 ##Setting Value for the Tabbar/Segmented/Tabview